Last modified: 2020-08-03 | Approximate reading time 5 mins

 As we mentioned at the beginning of our article, building permits will greatly vary from province to province and from city to city.
 It’s important to do plenty of research before moving forward with a renovation project.
 However, we’re here to offer some province-specific rules and regulations when it comes to applying for building permits.

-In Ontario, you’ll need to create detailed plans for any renovation or changes to your building in order to apply for a permit.
-This plan must comply with municipal-specific restrictions, and these including the Building codes, the local zoning by-laws, as well as certain stipulations under the Environmental Protection Act.
+In Ontario, you’ll need to create detailed plans for any renovation or changes to your building to apply for a permit.
+This plan must comply with municipal-specific restrictions, and including the Building codes, the local zoning by-laws, as well as certain stipulations under the Environmental Protection Act.
 A building permit will be required for any construction of a new building over 10 square meters, making any renovations or repairs to an already existing building, excavation or constructing a new foundation and a seasonal building.
 Further, any repairs or alterations made to your sewage system require a permit in Ontario.

 Applications for building permits will come from your local municipality or the Ministry of Municipal Affairs and Housing Building Codes online site under the tab “publications.”
 You can find them here.
 This site will have all of the specifics that you’ll need to apply for a permit.
 For Toronto specific renovations, check out our article on applying for permits in the city.